PaponAhasan/Data-Structures-and-Algorithms/Fundamental/Backtracking/Introduction.md

 The term backtracking suggests that if the current solution is not suitable, then backtrack and try other solutions.Backtracking is used when you have multiple solution and you want all those solution.
 Thus, recursion is used in this approach.

+[ A brute force approach is an approach that finds all the possible solutions to find a satisfactory solution to a given problem. ]
 ```
 ### Example Backtracking Approach
 ```